 He broke several barriers for Black artists.
 For example, “Billie Jean” was the first video from a Black artist to air on MTV.
 It was the second single from Michael Jackson’s sixth solo album, “Thriller,” produced by Jackson and the legendary Quincy Jones, the track got the video treatment and sparked off a revolution of sorts.
 Fans nationwide would seek to imitate Jackson’s hairstyle and dance moves and the video is considered largely responsible for putting MTV in to the mainstream conversation.

-Also, MJ owns the distinction of having the biggest recording contract ever.
+Also, the King of Pp owns the distinction of having the biggest recording contract ever.
 Nine months after his passing, the estate of Michael Jackson signed a deal with Sony Records that gives the company access to a vast vault of unreleased recordings for a whopping $250 million.
 In addition, with 23 Guinness World Records, 40 Billboard Awards, 13 Grammys, and 26 American Music Awards, Michael Jackson has won more awards than any other musical artist.
 Jackson has also received congressional honors for his humanitarian outreach efforts.

 MJ was also an introspective man who often talked about life, love, fame and more. check out some of his powerful quotes below.